Vaiden

 throughout the years.

-activities included: annual Clean-Up and Fix-Up Campaigns; annual tours of Bellingrath Gardens, Wister Gardens, and Mynelle Gardens; a Political Rally on June 28, 1967, at the local Football Stadium, where
+included: annual Clean-Up and Fix-Up Campaigns; annual tours of Bellingrath Gardens, Wister Gardens, and Mynelle Gardens; a Political Rally on June 28, 1967, at the local Football Stadium,

 Town's Special Clean-up and Sanitation Program and Cook Book sales in 1969.
 The club assisted the